dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

-I'm sure some of you here already are using Vagrant today, but are probably provisioning the guest operating system with the more widely used provisioners like shell, Ansible, Puppet etc.
+I'm sure some of you here already are using Vagrant today, but are probably provisioning the guest operating system with the more widely used provisioners like classical shell or more advanced configuration management tools like Ansible, Puppet etc.

 This is a widely used and working setup to get your development environment up and running but since this presentation is mostly about Docker we can take